LaughNet: synthesizing laughter utterances from waveform silhouettes and a single laughter example: LaughNet

 Figure \ref{fig:waveform_silh} illustrates the waveform silhouette used by LaughNet.
 Waveform silhouettes are two-dimensional frame-based features extracted from a raw waveform using a series of overlapping windows.
 This is similar to how a spectrogram is extracted but instead of short-time Fourier transform (STFT), simple max and min pooling operations are used to obtain the `shape' of the waveform as we want an abstract representation.
 The continuous min and max values are quantized into several bins to further abstract the representation.
 By changing the configurations of the pooling window and quantization, we can adjust the level of abstraction of the waveform silhouettes.
 A high-level abstract interface enables more intuitive control for humans but is less detail oriented, and vice versa for a low-level abstract interface.

-Investigating different levels of abstraction is what we want to explore more in the future.
-As a preliminary study, we only investigated two levels of quantization as shown in Figure \ref{fig:waveform_silh}, and tested the feasibility of using waveform silhouettes to synthesize laughter utterances.
-Our study shares a similar motivation with that of Greshler\ et\ al. \cite{greshler2021catch} but instead of changing a low sampling rate waveform to change the generated content, we use the engineered waveform silhouettes as the control interface.
+Investigating different levels of abstraction is the main objective of this research, but as a preliminary study, two levels of quantization, as shown in Figure \ref{fig:waveform_silh}, are tested as the input features for laughter synthesis.
+Our study shares a similar motivation with that of Greshler\ et\ al. \cite{greshler2021catch} but instead of changing a low sampling rate waveform to change the generated content, we use an engineered waveform silhouettes as the control interface.